Synovial sarcoma

 Lymph node

-The pathologic stage for synovial sarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for synovial sarcoma is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means a more advanced disease and a worse prognosis.

 Tumour stage (pT) for synovial sarcoma

 The tumour stage for synovial sarcoma varies based on the body part involved.
-For example, a 5-centimetre tumour that starts in the head will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
+For example, a 5-centimetre tumour that starts in the head will be given a different stage than a tumour that begins deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.

 Head and neck